Move your Blog from Blogger To WordPress without losing traffic

 broken-links

 On your WordPress sidebar look for Plugins and click the arrow to see the options there.
 Select “Add New”.
-Then do a search for “broken links” – there should be many options.
+Then search for “broken links” – there should be many options.
 Install one and activate it and follow the prompts to correct your links.

 10. Spend some time making your new WordPress site your home!